advithialva/visionpuzzle/README.md

-# 🧩 Virtual Fingertip-Controlled Puzzle Assembly Game
+# 🧩 Vision-Based Fingertip-Controlled Puzzle Assembly

 An interactive computer vision-based puzzle game that uses real-time hand tracking to let players drag and drop puzzle pieces using their index finger—no mouse or keyboard required.